 In addition, the Company may also become involved in other transactions which conflict with the interests of its directors and the officers who may from time to time deal with persons, firms, institutions or corporations with which the Company may be dealing, or which may be seeking investments similar to those desired by it.
 The interests of these persons could conflict with those of the Company.
 In addition, from time to time, these persons may be competing with the Company for available investment opportunities.
 Conflicts of interest, if any, will be subject to the procedures and remedies provided under applicable laws.
-In particular, in the event that such a conflict of interest arises at a meeting of the Company's directors, a director who has such a conflict with applicable laws, the directors of the Company are required to act honestly, in good faith and in the best interests of the Company.
+In particular, in the event that such a conflict of interest arises at a meeting of the Company's directors, a director who has such a conflict will abstain from voting for or against the approval of such participation or such terms.
+In accordance with applicable laws, the directors of the Company are required to act honestly, in good faith and in the best interests of the Company.